 ALMA observing projects are dynamically scheduled, taking into account weather conditions, the configuration of the array, the proposal ranking and possibly other constraints.
 Short projects may be observed within one day, whereas others may take several weeks or months to complete.
 After the observations for a project have been completed, users are notified by email.
 Note that B- and C-rated projects will not be carried over to the next cycle when not completed, while A-rated projects will automatically be carried over, for one cycle.
+Accepted proposals under Director's Discretionary Time (DDT) will stay in the queue for the 365 days following their approval.

 All data pass through a multi-tier quality assurance (QA) scheme before they are released to the user.
 ALMA data sets can vary enormously in size depending on correlator settings, averaging times and total integration time.

-Data size may range from tens of GB for the shortest observations to many TB for lengthy projects..
+Data size may range from tens of GB for the shortest observations to many TB for lengthy projects.
 Users can download the data from the ALMA archive.